JAX Creates Two Models for SETBP1 Research

 By The SETBP1 Society

-The SETBP1 Society began working closely with and of at The Jackson Laboratory (JAX), a nonprofit biomedical research institution, in 2018 to better understand how a mouse model could positively impact continued research and understanding of SETBP1 disorder.
+The SETBP1 Society began working closely with and of the Rare and Orphan Disease Center at The Jackson Laboratory (JAX), a nonprofit biomedical research institution, in 2018 to better understand how a mouse model could positively impact continued research and understanding of SETBP1 disorder.